akrai37/NVIDIA-BE-SCU-Hackathon/README.md

 2. Export it as PDF and save it under `samples/grant_brief.pdf`.
 3. Call the endpoint using the `curl` example above.

-If OCR is required (e.g., scanned PDFs), run the file through an OCR tool before uploading.
-The service will emit a descriptive error if it cannot read any text so the UI can prompt the user to retry with OCR enabled.
+If OCR is required (e.g., scanned PDFs), set `ENABLE_OCR=true` and ensure your NVIDIA account has access to the specified OCR NIM.
+The backend will render image-only pages, submit them to the OCR model, and merge the results with native text extraction.
+Without an API key or OCR access the service falls back to its previous behaviour and returns a descriptive error when no readable text is found.

 ## 🧠 Prompt + retrieval strategy